lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

     }
 }
 ```
-Note that capturing a value, like `maxHeight`, for later use by the Presenter is fine, but only in `viewReady`, and only if it remains constant.
+Capturing a value, like `maxHeight`, for later use by the Presenter is fine, but only in `viewReady`, and only if it remains constant.
 When the value is specific to an event, you should pass it through to the UseCase.

 ##### Data Capture

-In this example, the Presenter's `eventCapture(quantity:)` tries to convert the quantity parameter to an `Int`.
+In this example, the Presenter's `eventCapture(quantity:)` tries to convert the quantity parameter into an `Int`.
 On success it sends the event to the UseCase with the converted data.
 It is up to the UseCase to determine whether the quantity is valid.
-On failure to convert the quantity, the error output is delegated back to the ViewController.
+On failure to convert the quantity, the error output is sent back to the ViewController.

 ```swift
 class OrderEntryPresenter {